-Wondering what’s new for the 2022 VMCAS application cycle?
+Wondering what’s new for 2022 VMCAS applications?
 Curious about the ever-evolving essay prompt and length requirements?
 Read on, friend!

 Official 2022 VMCAS prompt, per the AAVMC website: Your personal statement is a one-page essay (not to exceed 3,000 characters) that gives veterinary admissions committees a clear picture of who you are and, most importantly, why you want to pursue a career in veterinary medicine.